Compliance Is for the Naive

 The Iraq invasion of 2003 may be the single greatest accelerant of nuclear proliferation in modern history.
 Every regime watching that spring drew the same conclusion simultaneously.
 Iran accelerated its program.
 North Korea accelerated.
 The lesson was broadcast globally in real time.

-Where it gets philosophically dark: the logic is essentially unbreakable from inside the system.
+Where it gets philosophically dark: the logic is unbreakable from inside the system.
 You can't un-demonstrate what happened to Gaddafi and Saddam.
 No diplomatic assurance can overcome that empirical record.
 Iran's hardliners can point to those two men and say "we told you so" — and they're not wrong.
+By mid-2025, Iran had enriched enough uranium for an estimated nine nuclear weapons, and the DIA assessed breakout to weapons-grade material at less than one week.

 A Brief Detour: What Was the Arab Spring?